tobberacing/ButtonKit/README.md

 }
 ````

 To implement a third size, simply add another case, for example `mini` with `30` as value.
+Just note that this won't be supported in Interface Builder, only programmatically.

 ## 4. Adding an action